 Spruce Creek Trail is a 6.2 mile heavily trafficked loop trail located near Breckenridge, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 Directions from Breckenridge: Take Hwy 9 south of town.
 Turn right into The Crown subdivision at Spruce Creek Road.
 Follow the main road, taking left turns at most intersections.
 Look for blue diamonds on the trees while driving through the subdivision.
 These will help you through the newer intersections that may not be left turns.
 The 2wd trailhead will be on the left after approximately 1.2 miles.
 Four wheel drive or high clearance vehicles may continue 1.5 miles to the upper trailhead.